Ronald Acuña Jr. Player Props: Braves vs. Cardinals

-After going 3-for-4 with a double, a home run and three RBI in his most recent game, Ronald Acuna Jr. and the Atlanta Braves face the St. Louis Cardinals (who will start Steven Matz) at 7:45 PM ET on Tuesday.
+After going 2-for-5 in his most recent game, Ronald Acuna Jr. and the Atlanta Braves face the St. Louis Cardinals (who will start Miles Mikolas) at 1:15 PM ET on Wednesday.

-In his previous game, he racked up three RBI (going 3-for-4 with a double, a home run and a walk) against the Cardinals.
+He strung together two hits (going 2-for-5) in his last appearance against the Cardinals.

 Ronald Acuña Jr. Game Info & Props vs. the Cardinals